AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 ## Overview

-A supervised learning artificial intelligence model to predict the risk of a patient towards Abdominal Aortic Aneurysm ("AAA") using electronic health records.
+A supervised learning artificial intelligence model that predicts a patient's risk of an abdominal aortic aneurysm ("AAA") rupture using electronic health records.
 The code is written in Python.

 ## Data processing